jawills/QIME/README.md

 - Sync Payments from Quickbooks to Salesforce
 - Sync Customers from Quickbooks to Salesforce
 - Sync Invoice Terms from Quickbooks to Salesforce
+- Sync Sales Receipts from Quickbooks to Salesforce
 - Ready To Use Dashboards

 ## Requirements